dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/first-steps/es6.md

 ### SSR

-In case you are using the `dnb-ui-lib` in a classic Node environment, like typical in SSR, you can import or require everything from the `/cjs` subfolder:
+In case you are using the `dnb-ui-lib` in a classic Node.js environment, like typical in SSR, you can import or require everything from the `/cjs` subfolder:

 ```js
 // Components